-Children who exhibit difficult behaviors (see below) may remain in our program as long as the safety and environment for the rest of the children is not compromised.
-However, if a behavior becomes persistent and requires "one on one" supervision in order to safeguard the other children, or a child so disrupts the classroom activities that the teachers are unable to provide an appropriate environment to meet the needs of the other children, an action plan may consist of very specific expectations.
+Children who exhibit difficult behaviors may remain in our program as long as the safety and environment for the rest of the children is not compromised.
+However, if a behavior becomes persistent or requires "one on one" supervision in order to safeguard the other children, or a child so disrupts the classroom activities that the teachers are unable to provide an appropriate environment to meet the needs of the other children, an action plan may be required.
+An action plan will consist of very specific expectations for the child to address the difficult behavior.
 If those expectations are not met, it will result in a child's dismissal from BioKids.
 This is a last resort, not a first option.
-As with biting, action plans are developed on an individual basis as needed to address the needs of the individual with the difficult behavior.
+Action plans are developed on an individual basis as needed to address the needs of the individual with the difficult behavior.

-Persistent, difficult behaviors will be handled in the following way:
+Difficult behaviors will be handled in the following way:

 - 1. Documentation/Incident log: The staff will log the child's behavior.
 The log will be dated and initialed by staff members. - 2.
 The child's primary teacher will schedule a meeting with the guardian(s) to discuss the concerns and create an initial action plan.
 They will schedule a follow up meeting to gauge progress. - 3.
 Guardian/Teacher/Director meeting: If a problem behavior is continuing despite the action plan, a conference will be held with the child's primary teacher, guardian(s), and the Director of BioKids.
-At the meeting, guardians and teachers will set guidelines for handling and preventing the problem

-- behavior at school and at home.
+At the meeting, guardians and teachers will set guidelines for handling and preventing the problem behavior at school and at home.
 Teachers will identify elicitors of the behavior and work proactively to prevent them.
 Guardians will be expected to participate in helping abate the behavior.
 This may include seeking intervention from the Children's Center or from a child and family therapist. - 4.
 Guardian/Director/SBS Director meeting: If the problem is not resolved, the next step will be to schedule a meeting between the child's guardian(s), the Director of BioKids, and the Director of SBS.
 Options for addressing the problem will be discussed and a timeline set for the successful resolution or reduction of the behavior. - 5.
-Dismissal from the program: If the behavior persists beyond the agreed upon timeline, or reduction of the behavior does not occur despite our best attempts and efforts, the child will be dismissed from the program.
-Sometimes this is necessary to safeguard children and staff and allow a parent to seek the 1:1 attention or special services a child needs.
+If all of the above steps fail to resolve the behavior problem [difficult behavior], the program may ask the parent(s) to obtain care for their child at another center.
+BioKids] will provide the parent(s) with two-weeks' expulsion notice, except where such notice is not reasonable because of safety concerns.